 NCC Baby Bloomers’ Farm & Orchard, EST. Summer 2017 | The National Children’s Center, 3400 Martin Luther King Jr. Ave SE, Washington, DC | National Children’s Center, Inc. (NCC) is a 501©3 non-profit organization that is one of the region’s largest non-governmental providers of services for the developmentally disabled, offering an array of services to infants, children and adults in the Washington metropolitan area.
 Their ward 8 site being primarily an Early Learning Center, is home to our second largest plot in the Bridge Park network with 65 beds and 14 fruit trees.

 Hopkins Garden & Orchard, EST. Spring 2018 | Hopkins Housing Complex, 1430 L St SE, Washington, DC | This is our newest Bridge Park Plot and the third largest with 40 beds and 20 fruit trees.
 Currently, Hopkins Garden has a Little Library available for residents to sit and read and will also be the site of our largest bee and butterfly garden in 2020!

-Garden of Eden, EST. Summer 2017 | Allen Chapel AME Church, 2498 Alabama Ave SE, Washington, DC | This site is comprised of nine raised beds and 16 fruit trees.
-This garden, whose namesake is inspired by the Biblical story of Adam and Eve, strives to embody paradise as described in the Bible.
-The gardeners of Eden are growing flowers, fruits and vegetables, but what makes this plot unique is its herbs and medicinal plants being grow to address chronic illness and disease in the community.
+Garden of Eden, EST. Summer 2017 | Allen Chapel AME Church, 2498 Alabama Ave SE, Washington, DC | This site is comprised of 15 raised beds and 14 fruit trees.
+The Garden of Eden, its name inspired by the Biblical story of Adam and Eve, strives to embody paradise as described in the Bible.
+The gardeners of Eden grow flowers, fruits and vegetables, but focus more on growing herbs and medicinal plants both to provide seasonings to go along with the food shared through Allen Chapel Food Pantry, and in an effort to provide herbal products to support healing from common conditions plaguing the surrounding community.